Erikrainer/nodeJsTraining/README.md

   * Usage

   ## Installation

+  Video Tutorial and how to use : https://drive.google.com/file/d/1Y_6R-pCrmv2JKqdEfgXk4ereDGXiZMhF/view?usp=sharing

   To instal run the following commands :
   ```
   you need to run npm install in the terminal to install everything that you need